mit-mc-clas12/documentation/README.md

 - change osgQuery or use the test version to pick up the correct directory.
 Change to: use osgQuery test, or give optional arguments?

-7. update permission so gemc can write : stats directories?
 8. update    gemcSubmitCron.sh (or create gemcSubmitCronTest.sh)  	cd /group/clas12/SubMit/test/SubMit/server - or give optional arguments?

 - after tests: uncomment Maintanance completed in index.php and run updateSubmit.sh. this is the  "official release"